readyfor/storycapture/CONTRIBUTING.md

 Each package has the following role:

-- `packages/storycap` : Contains Storycap's main application source code.
+- `packages/storycapture` : Contains Storycapture's main application source code.
 This packages has a responsibility for capturing screenshots and depends on `storycrawler`.

 ## Setup